YK7188/YK_Lab/21-Validate MFA functions/README.md

 The test confirms that Conditional access is the only way to enforce MFA and, Registration policy and Registration Campaign support the structure.

-Also, important to note that some sites such as portal.azure.com and intune.microsoft.com act like MFA-enforced.
+Also, important to note that some sites such as portal.azure.com and intune.microsoft.com act like MFA-enforced by default.